×

 We asked expats in Kyoto what banks they use and there advice about banking.
 They advised...

 "Expats considering retirement in Kyoto, should be aware of several important factors.
 Firstly, understanding the Japanese language is crucial as English is not widely spoken, especially among the older population.
 It's also important to familiarize oneself with the local customs and etiquette, as Japanese culture is deeply rooted in respect and tradition.
 The cost of living in Kyoto is relatively high, with housing being a significant expense.
 Expats should also be prepared for the country's high tax rates.
 Healthcare in Japan is of a high standard, but it's advisable to secure comprehensive health insurance.
 Japan's immigration laws are strict, so it's essential to understand the requirements for obtaining a long-term visa or permanent residency.
 The process can be complex and time-consuming, so it's recommended to seek legal advice.
 The climate in Kyoto is temperate, with hot, humid summers and cold winters.
 The city is also prone to natural disasters such as earthquakes and typhoons, so it's important to be prepared for these potential risks.
 Japanese cuisine is a highlight of living in Kyoto, but it's worth noting that vegetarian and vegan options can be limited.
 The city is known for its beautiful temples, gardens, and traditional tea ceremonies, offering plenty of cultural experiences for retirees.
 Public transportation in Kyoto is efficient and reliable, but it can be crowded during peak times.
 Owning a car is not necessary for most people, but if you choose to drive, you'll need to obtain a Japanese driver's license.
 Finally, it's important to remember that Japan is a homogenous society, and as a foreigner, you may feel like an outsider at times.
-However, the Japanese are generally polite and welcoming to foreigners, and there are expat communities in Kyoto where you can connect with others in a similar situation," mentioned another expat when asked about moving to Kyoto, Japan.
+However, the Japanese are generally polite and welcoming to foreigners, and there are expat communities in Kyoto where you can connect with others in a similar situation," remarked another expat who made the move to Kyoto, Japan.

 Other Questions: